gongfan99/tensorflow_introduction/README.md

 ```

 #### Ensembles
 The performance of a trained ANN largely depends on the initial conditions.
-Different initial condition can lead to the ANN with different strength.
-Therefore, by averaging the outputs from various ANNs trained with different initial conditions, an ANN with balanced strength can be obtained.
+Different initial condition can lead to the different ANN with strength on certain test samples.
+Therefore, by averaging the outputs from various ANNs trained with different initial conditions, an ANN with the balanced strength can be obtained.
 ```python
 out = keras.layers.average(outs)
 ```